iamwilhelm/use.gpu/packages/shader/README.md

 **Isn't it silly to ship and work with strings instead of byte code?**

 Processing pre-parsed GLSL bundles is very fast and simple, even with tree shaking.
-Rewriting a SPIR-V program the same way is much more fiddly, but definitely worth exploring.
+Rewriting a SPIR-V program the same way is much more fiddly.

 ## API

 ### Link

-Returns linked GLSL code.
+Returns linked GLSL code by assembling:

+  - `code` / `module` / `bundle`: Main module.
-  - `modules`: Dictionary of modules to import freely from. `{ [path]: code }`
+  - `modules`: Dictionary of modules to import manually from. `{ [path]: T }`
-  - `links`: Dictionary of modules to link specific prototypes to. `{ [name] => code }`
+  - `links`: Dictionary of modules to link specific prototypes to. `{ [name]: T }`
-  - `defines`: Dictionary of key/values to `#define`.
+  - `defines`: Dictionary of key/values to `#define` at the start.
-  - `cache`: Override the internal cache.
-If not set, a default cache is used.
+  - `cache`: Override the internal cache or disable it.

   Use `from:to` as the link name to link two differently named functions.
   This is equivalent to a static `import { $to as $from } ...`.